WeAreAcademy/mark-fundamentals-proj--ts-code-katas/README.md

 1. `yarn test` checks your types before running the test files
 2. `yarn test:spec` lets you run test files without checking types if so desired

+## Exercise 2: Further Exercism katas

+Now, you can apply the same process to convert other Exercism katas into TypeScript!